-The Netherlands Gambling Authority already has a number of administrative instruments at its disposal under the current statutory regime.
+The Ksa already has a number of administrative instruments at its disposal under the current statutory regime.
 These include the imposition of fines.
 The expansion of the Betting and Gaming Act will convey additional powers.
-In future, the Netherlands Gambling Authority will be able to issue binding instructions compelling payment service providers, marketing companies and other facility services to cease offering services to unlicensed betting and gaming operators.
+In future, the Ksa will be able to issue binding instructions compelling payment service providers, marketing companies and other facility services to cease offering services to unlicensed betting and gaming operators.
 It will also be possible to compel app stores to prohibit apps that can be used for betting and gaming.
 As things stand, payment service providers and app stores occasionally offer cooperation to this end already, albeit on a voluntary basis.

 the applicant must have their registered office in the European Union or the European Economic Area.
 If this is not the case, the applicant must open an office within the Netherlands, EU or EEA;

 an operator must have an available representative in the Netherlands, and this individual must be an expert in the area of gambling addiction and addiction prevention;

 all applicants will undergo integrity assessments (under the provisions of the Public Administration [Probity Screening] Act);

 the processing fee for a licence application is expected to be €45,000 (see page 7.3, Explanatory Memorandum to the Bill).

 No. There will be what is referred to as an open system.
 Any business that feels it meets the licensing conditions is free to submit an application.
 It is not necessary for a company to currently be an operator of online games of chance in order to be eligible for a licence.
 The Ksa will issue the licences.
 When it will be possible to submit an application is not yet known at this time.